intel-lab-lkp/linux/Documentation/userspace-api/media/rc/rc-protos.rst

      - Command

-There is a variant of rc5 called either rc5x or extended rc5 where there the second stop bit is the 6th command bit, but inverted.
+There is a variant of rc5 called either rc5x or extended rc5 where the second stop bit is the 6th command bit, but inverted.
-This is done so it the scancodes and encoding is compatible with existing schemes.
+This is done so the scancodes and encoding are compatible with existing schemes.
 This bit is stored in bit 6 of the scancode, inverted.
 This is done to keep it compatible with plain rc-5 where there are two start bits.